Nandankumarjv/To-Do-list/README.md

 - Real-time task updates

 ## How to Run the Project
-1. Download or clone the repository
-2. Open the index.html file in any web browser
+1. Open the index.html file in any web browser

 ## Purpose
 This project is created for learning basic web development and JavaScript functionality.